This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 schemaless, but that’s a bit of a misnomer.
 The reality is that there is always a schema.
 The only

 question is whether you enforce a schema-on-read or a schema-on-write.
-Relational databases enforce a schema-on-write,

-which means the schema and constraints must be defined ahead of time, and the database will only allow you to write
+which means the schema and constraints must be defined ahead of time, and the database will allow you to write only

 data that matches the schema and constraints.
 Most document stores, such as MongoDB, don’t require you to define the